Garryrandom/Summative/README.txt

 The logo for the website was created by me and the image of the North East region was sourced from Wikipedia.

 The website was made using HTML/CSS, using the web framework Bootstrap and the graphs are made using javascript.

+Since each page uses the same javascript code with diffrent data, there is one JSDoc for all the JS files.